nfqrokas/SmppClientBundle/README.md

 SmppClientBundle
 ================

 PHP 5 based SMPP client bundle for Symfony2.
-Forked from https://github.com/onlinecity/php-smpp
+Forked from https://github.com/kronas/SmppClientBundle, which in turn was forked from https://github.com/onlinecity/php-smpp

 For now, it only sends messages.. trasmitter mode